-If Congress ultimately enacts a bill such as the proposed Lethal Drug Abuse Prevention Act,119 the federal law may preempt, or at a minimum, impinge upon a state scheme that regulates physicianassisted suicide.
+If Congress ultimately enacts a bill such as the proposed Lethal Drug Abuse Prevention Act or the Pain Relief Promotion Act, the federal law may preempt, or at a minimum, impinge upon a state scheme that regulates physician-assisted suicide.
 A fresh contest of Oregon's Death With Dignity Act, and implicitly, state rights in this area, may then present itself to the United States Supreme Court.